TUM-VT/sumo_ingolstadt/README.md

 The 24h simulation currently contains routes for passenger vehicles, heavy-vehicle traffic as well as bicycles.
 Both vehicle demand as well as traffic light settings are created from data for Wednesday the 16.09.2020 to create a weekday traffic situation mostly uninfluenced by covid-restrictions.
 More details on the simulation setup are provided in [simulation_setup](docs/simulation_setup.md) and in the listed publications.

+Please note that while there are sidewalks on several streets the network *should not* be used for pedestrian simulation.
+There are crossings missing in several places, making it disconnected.

 ## Contributing